-The outlook for the sector has been challenging, with low growth in 2013 following a deep industry contraction in 2012.
+The outlook for the oil sector has been challenging, with an industry contraction in 2012 and 2013 followed by slow growth 2014.
 A combination of constrained public spending, a prohibitive business environment and a complex macroeconomic picture have all dragged on growth.
 Iran has amassed a hefty USD40bn backlog of incomplete projects as incentives to invest in new infrastructure to support Iran's oil industry have waned, with the number of markets prepared to accommodate Iranian output having dwindled (several key customers have cut Iranian crude imports).
+This outlook has only worsened with the slump in oil prices from Q414.

 Consequently, although Iran possesses 9% of the world's proven oil reserves, a lack of new developments and foreign expertise has left the country heavily reliant on existing and ageing infrastructure, with few opportunities for any international construction players to invest in necessary upgrades.
-Oil revenues account for a significant proportion of government income, estimated at 40% of total revenues in FY2011/2012.
-This percentage has fallen to 30% in FY2012/2013 as a result of international sanctions, having an adverse impact on public spending on infrastructure.
-In FY2013/2014, government oil revenues are estimated to have accounted for 34% of total revenues.
+Oil revenues account for a significant proportion of government income, estimated at 46% of total revenues in FY2013/2014.
+This percentage has fallen from 53% in FY2010/2011 as a result of international sanctions, having an adverse impact on public spending on infrastructure.